inmanta/inmanta-core/docs/model_developers/modules.rst

 has special resource states that do not match CRUD operations.

-Each handler basically needs to support two things: reading the current state and changing the state of the resource to the desired state in the configuration model.
+Each handler basically needs to support two things: reading the current state and changing the state of the resource to the desired state in the orchestration model.
 Reading the state is used for dry runs and reporting.
 The CRUDHandler handler also uses the result to determine whether create, delete or update needs to be invoked.